Linear Interpolation API

 • For AbstractRange x: O(1) direct indexing

-• For general AbstractVector x: O(log n) binary search
+• For general AbstractVector x: Search algorithm determined by search parameter

 Arguments